-It’s easy to fixate on a single big goal—a promotion, savings target, or fitness milestone—and let other parts of life fall behind.
-Lasting fulfillment comes from tending to the whole landscape of your life.
-This guide outlines eight essential areas for goal setting, offers practical steps, and shows how Dan Millman’s Life Purpose system can help you align goals with your core strengths and purpose.
+It’s common to chase one big goal—a promotion, a savings target, or a fitness milestone—and let other parts of life slide.
+That single-focus approach can leave you empty once you get there.
+Lasting fulfillment comes from tending the whole landscape of your life.
+This guide lays out eight essential areas for balanced goal setting, gives practical steps you can use now, and shows how Dan Millman’s Life Purpose system can help you align goals with your strengths and values5.

 ← Back to blog